taosdata/TDengine/docs/en/14-reference/03-taos-sql/14-stream.md

 The definition of the windows is identical to that in the distinguished query for time series data.
 For more details, see [TDengine Distinguished Queries](../time-series-extensions/).

 For example, the following statements create stream processing tasks.
-The first stream processing task automatically creates a super table named `avg_vol`, calculates the average voltage of these meters with a one-minute time window and a 30-second forward increment, and writes the results from the `meters` table into the `avg_vol` table.
-Data from different partitions will create sub-tables and write to different sub-tables.
+The first stream processing task automatically creates a supertable named `avg_vol`, calculates the average voltage of these meters with a one-minute time window and a 30-second forward increment, and writes the results from the `meters` table into the `avg_vol` table.
+Data from different partitions will create subtables and write to different subtables.

-The second stream processing task automatically creates a super table named `streamt0`, aggregates data in order of timestamp with a window starting condition of `voltage < 0` and an ending condition of `voltage > 9`, writing the results from the `meters` table into the `streamt0` table, creating separate sub-tables for different partitions.
+The second stream processing task automatically creates a supertable named `streamt0`, aggregates data in order of timestamp with a window starting condition of `voltage < 0` and an ending condition of `voltage > 9`, writing the results from the `meters` table into the `streamt0` table, creating separate subtables for different partitions.

-The third stream processing task automatically creates a super table named `streamt1`, aggregates data in order of timestamp with 10 data rows as a group, and writes the results from the `meters` table into the `streamt1` table, creating separate sub-tables for different partitions.
+The third stream processing task automatically creates a supertable named `streamt1`, aggregates data in order of timestamp with 10 data rows as a group, and writes the results from the `meters` table into the `streamt1` table, creating separate subtables for different partitions.

 ```sql
 CREATE STREAM avg_vol_s INTO avg_vol AS